abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_shi_tomasi/py_shi_tomasi.rst

 Theory
 =========

 In last chapter, we saw Harris Corner Detector.
-Later in 1994, J. Shi and C. Tomasi made a small modification to it in their paper "Good Features to Track" which shows betr results compared to Harris Corner Detector.
+Later in 1994, J. Shi and C. Tomasi made a small modification to it in their paper **Good Features to Track** which shows better results compared to Harris Corner Detector.
 The scoring function in Harris Corner Detector was given by:

 .. math::